Snowshoeing: A Beginner’s Guide to Avalanche Safety

 In addition to the 10 Essentials and extra clothing and food, you’ll need avalanche gear.
 Avalanche gear is considered your transceiver, probe and shovel.

 If you can guarantee you won’t be traveling in avalanche terrain, you don’t need avalanche gear.
-However, if you’re unsure or if your route crosses through avalanche terrain, then you—and everyone in your group—need all three pieces of this safety gear, along with the knowledge to use them.
+However, if you’re unsure or if your route crosses through avalanche terrain, then you—and everyone in your group—will need all three pieces of this safety gear, along with the knowledge to use them.

-Taking an avalanche class that takes you into the field is one of the best ways to gain this experience.
+Taking an avalanche class in the field is one of the best ways to gain this experience.
 Your instructor will show you what avalanche terrain looks like and help you better understand how to avoid it.

 3 Snowshoers hiking on trail